-	All of our pods are tagged with a date for when they are removed from a plant.
 If you order fresh chillies, they would have come off the plant no more than a week ago.
 Our fresh chillies are kept in refrigerated storage for up to 1 week before they are dehydrated and sold as dried chillies.
 Fresh chillies can be stored in a refrigerator for upto 2-3 weeks until they need to be frozen or dried.

 Another way to check is to visually inspect the pod for darkening spots and softness.
 When chillies are picked, they are typically firm, even if they’re thin skinned.
 Thawed chillies are never as firm compared to when they have just been pulled off the plant.
 If you’re in any doubt, take a photo and send it through to us!

 Chillies plants can actually tolerate a fair bit of abuse.
 We send care instructions with all our seedlings from planting the seedling in the ground or pot, to ongoing care through to vegetative and fruiting stages.
 If you have any more questions after reading the care instructions feel free to drop us a line and we’ll happily try to answer them for you.